xAirx/FullStack-PassionProject/README.md

 - A mongo DB is connected to this specific docker instance, also dockerized
 - Data is seeded via a webhook from AlertManager, of which based on rules will send payloads containing information needed for the CinePortal microfrontends to handle based on forexample region, such as denmark, finland, germany etc.
 - The idea of the cine portal is to visualize tickets based on the flow from all of the above services.

+### Considerations of a working BFF
 - Since we are working with over 700 machines, internationally, a lot of data is to be expected.
 - Most of the data is meant to be filtered heavily in our Incidents management system. combining data from our cineExporter, scraping the cine-cloud services but also various other metrics.
+- An idea would be to work with graphql or simple express depending on the situation.

 &nbsp;
 &nbsp;